iambst/CYBR8420_Titans_SA_Project/Software Security Requirements/Software_Security_Requirements.md

 - A list of other Trusted Nextcloud servers can be added to the existing Netcloud server manually by using an in built app called 'Federation sharing', where the administrator requires 'username' and 'URL' of the user(s) on the remote Nextcloud server(s).
 - External Storage mounts are disabled by default.
 If they were to enabled, administrator must choose appropirate authentication mechanism
 - All the users can only access the Nextcloud server when the administrator has added them onto the server and shared the initial credentials
-- There are no permission groups sepcified by default.
+- There are no permission groups specified by default.
 Must be created and allocated as required.

 ## Additional Security-Related Observations